imcjohn/RapidAccess-Client/rapid-access/README.md

 `sudo pip3 install -e rapid-access rapidaccess`

 This will build the package, install the rapidaccess module, and place the binaries rapid-client and rapid-autorun in your path.
 For more information on these, check out our documentation at https://docs.rapidaccess.dev.
 In addition, this will make rapid-client autorun when a RapidAccess device is plugged in.
-If you do not want this behavior, simply run
+If you do not want this behavior, simply run the below command in your terminal.

-`sudo rapid-client --disable` in your terminal
+`sudo rapid-client --disable`

 NOTE: This will install pyserial as part of the build process